 Nobody likes sitting in uncomfortable chairs in a classroom, wishing they were anywhere else but there.
 But now imagine your company or school’s learners having the freedom and convenience to engage the learning content online from wherever they want, with the only constraint being an Internet connection and web browser.
 Maybe they will listen to audio content as they drive or take public transportation to and from work.
 Maybe they’ll kick back in their favorite chair and do a few short sessions after dinner at home.
-They key is that they have the ability to exercise control over where they engage learning, which means they can choose the physical space that is most conducive to their personal learning style and needs.
-When learners can be physically comfortable when learning, understanding and retention of content is significantly boosted.
+The key is that they have the ability to exercise control over where they engage in learning, which means they can choose the physical space that is most conducive to their personal learning style and needs.
+When learners can be physically comfortable, learning, understanding, and retention of content are significantly boosted.

-Online education allows a company or institution to quickly generate a large collection of courses and modules that offer learning opportunities well beyond required compliance trainings.
+One of the other benefits of online education is that it allows a company or institution to quickly generate a large collection of courses and modules that offer learning opportunities well beyond required compliance trainings.
 When learners are given a robust array of offerings and the freedom to pursue content or new skills that interest them, they are more likely to do so, and your company or school will reap the benefits.
 Those who show initiative in taking up these additional non-required learning opportunities present a unique avenue to identify the go-getters who are motivated to achieve more.
 Your top talent will shine all the brighter if they have the development opportunities they want through online education.

-Online education that is offered through a good learning management system (LMS) allows for robust tracking of learning data, both for the school or company, but just as importantly for the learners themselves.
-When learners have easy access to dashboards and snapshots that show where they’re at relative to various learning milestones and targets including assessment scores, it helps them take further control over their learning.
-They can easily see in concrete ways how they’re doing, what their strengths and weaknesses are, and then focus more on the opportunities that will advance them towards the ultimate goal.
+Online education that is offered through a good learning management system (LMS) allows for robust tracking of learning data, both for the school or company, just as importantly, for the learners themselves.
+When learners have easy access to dashboards and snapshots that show where they’re at relative to various learning milestones and targets, including assessment scores, it helps them take further control over their learning.
+They can easily see in concrete ways how they’re doing and what their strengths and weaknesses are, and then focus more on the opportunities that will advance them towards the ultimate goal.

-The goal of all learning is to get the highest retention rate possible among learners so the content sticks and can therefore be applied when and where it’s needed most.
+The goal of all learning is to get the highest retention rate possible among learners, so the content sticks and can therefore be applied when and where it’s needed most.
 Learners who are highly visual are going to retain the most information when it’s delivered through online videos.
 Learners who learn best through listening will do better with podcasts.
-Whether it’s seeing, hearing, reading or writing, retention skyrockets when learners can engage the content in the methods that best suits them.
+Whether it’s seeing, hearing, reading, or writing, retention skyrockets when learners can engage the content in the methods that best suit them.
 This makes all your learning program efforts far more efficient while at the same time increasing learner engagement in ways that boost retention.
-It’s all about letting learners exercise control over what they want, when they learn, how they learn, and with whom they learn.
+It’s all about letting learners exercise control over what they want when they learn, how they learn, and with whom they learn.

 Ready to give your students all of the benefits of online education? look no further than eLeaP’s quality business training courses.
 With our platform, you can put the power of online education into the hands of your students in ways that benefit them and you.